zdanek/maverick/modules/mavlink.md

 ## Mavlink Applications
 ### MAVCesium
 MAVCesium is a great realtime HUD/map display system for autopilots.
-It is currently based on MAVProxy and has a few limitations in it's implementation so is marked 'experimental', but is still a very interesting Proof of Concept.
-It is installed by default (but not activated), but this can be disabled by setting localconf parameter:
+It is currently based on MAVProxy and has a few limitations in the implementation so is marked 'experimental', but is still a very interesting Proof of Concept.
+It is installed by default but because it is based on MAVProxy will only be available when MAVproxy is the selected mavlink proxy (which is not by default).
+MAVCeisum runs it's own webserver (tornado) but like other Maverick components is reverse proxied to the standard web port under the URL /mavlink/mavcesium/websocket/.
+MAVCesium install can be disabled by setting localconf parameter:
 `"maverick_mavlink::mavcesium_install": false`
 The default web port is 6790, but this can be altered by setting localconf parameter:
 `"maverick_mavlink::mavcesium_port": 1234`